-A student has the right to make a report to New York State University Police or local law enforcement, and/or state police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.
+A student has the right to make a report to university police or campus security, local law enforcement, and/or state police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.

-In consideration of the traumatic nature of incidents of sexual/physical aggressive/violent behavior, the college will conduct a timely review of complaints of sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking.
+In consideration of the traumatic nature of incidents of sexual/physical aggressive/violent behavior, the College will conduct a timely review of complaints of sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking.

-The college does not limit the time frame for filing a formal complaint of sexual or interpersonal violence.
+The College does not limit the time frame for filing a formal complaint of sexual or interpersonal violence.
 Complaints may be submitted at any time following an incident.
-However, the college's ability to take action may be limited by the matriculation of the accused and/or the availability of information.
+However, the College's ability to take action may be limited by the matriculation of the accused student/respondent and/or the availability of information.
 Purchase College's student conduct process extends only to currently enrolled students.
-When a disclosure or formal complaint is received by the college, every effort is made to complete the investigative phase within 60 days of receipt of the report.
+When a disclosure or formal complaint is received by the college, every effort is made to complete the investigative phase within a timely manner barring extenuating circumstances.

 The standard of proof related to sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking is "the preponderance of the evidence."
 Ultimately, whether it is "more likely than not" that the sex discrimination, dating violence, domestic violence, sexual assault, or stalking occurred.
-If the information presented meets this standard, then the accused must be found responsible.
+If the information presented meets this standard, then the accused student/respondent must be found responsible.